 - Vermont – The tiny state of Vermont has a huge drug problem.
-It has one of the highest rate of illicit drug use on the country according the surveys from the Substance Abuse and Mental Health Services Administration.
-Part of the problem is drug trafficking from out of state drug dealers.
+It has one of the highest rates of illicit drug use in the country, according the surveys from the Substance Abuse and Mental Health Services Administration.
+Part of the problem is drug trafficking from out-of-state drug dealers.
 Vermont is on the highway between Montreal and the big cities of the northeast such as Philadelphia, New York, and Boston.
 State governor Peter Shumlin said Vermont has seen a 770% increase in treatment of opiate addictions since 2000.

 - West Virginia – Deaths from heroin overdose increased by 53% in 2012 and keep rising.

 - Baltimore – Baltimore was cited as the “heroin capital” by a report by the Drug Enforcement Agency in 2000.
 Things have not gotten much better since then.
 The DEA says, “Baltimore is home to higher numbers of heroin addicts and incidents of heroin-related crime than almost any other city in the nation.”
 According to a report in February by the HIDTA, one in every 10 residents of the city uses heroin in some way.
 Baltimore became a key distribution point for high-purity South American heroin.
 People think it is safer because it is purer, but it is substantially more addictive and highly deadly.

 - Delaware – Delaware ranks as one of the states with the highest heroin abuse.

 - Philadelphia – Potent South American heroin made its way to Philly.
 In 2012, the number of overdose deaths exceeded deaths from gunshot wounds.

 - New Jersey – Counties large and small across New Jersey have seen a major increase in the number of overdose deaths in the past few years.
 In Ocean County alone, the number of overdose deaths doubled from 2012 to 2013.